 Studio H Canada art residency and exchange is hosted in Metchosin, a rural municipality of Victoria, BC.
 Artists from around the world and Canada, in all disciplines and media, are invited to engage in collaborative projects or to develop new work on their own in this creative and inspiring setting.
 The vision of the Studio H Canada Art Residency program is to create meaningful, collaborative connections between artists from around the world and Canada, in all media and walks of life, that will result in new art, opportunities, friendships, and supportive circles of creativity.
 Artists can create, exhibit, do public presentations and workshops, research, and network.
 Fees for the art residency average $40 – $60 per day.
 There is no deadline to apply.

-The Ross Creek Centre for the Arts offers both self directed and project based residencies to professional artists working in one or more of the following media: visual art, writing, theatre, dance, film, music, performance art, photography, fibre arts and video.
+The Ross Creek Centre for the Arts in Canning offers residencies to professional artists working in one or more of the following media: visual art, writing, theatre, dance, film, music, performance art, photography, fibre arts and video.
 Their residencies provide a spectacular rural environment free from distraction.
 Each season offers a unique and changing landscape guaranteed to inspire artists of all disciplines.
 Apply individually or as a collaborative team looking to make some creative explorations in a safe and welcoming space.
 Ongoing submissions are welcome.

 Looking for artist residencies?
 Res Artis: Worldwide Network of Arts Residencies is a 26 year old network of arts residency operators from around the globe.
 Their easy to navigate website has tons of listing of open calls from organizations around the world, or you can search their list of residencies by location, disciplines, fees, and more.
 They also link all the residency descriptions back to the individual arts organizations websites.